-In 2019 we welcomed Lindsey Pacchini to School Council.
+In 2020 we welcomed Renee Boucher and Maia Giordano to School Council.

-At BMSS, we are a small school with a strong and supportive staff who try their hardest every day.
+At BMSS, we are a small school with a strong and supportive staff who work tirelessly each day to support the children on their journey.
 It is an extremely special place to work and I thank you all for being such an integral part of our school.

-Thank you to your children whom bring great joy and relevance to our work, every day.
+Thank you to your children whom bring great joy and relevance to our work every day.
 Thank you to our parent and carer community for entrusting your children into our care and working together with us closely in order to reach the highest forms of development for your child.

 "If we do not believe within ourselves this deeply rooted feeling that there is something higher than ourselves, we shall never find the strength to involve into something higher."

-Rudolf Steiner
+o Rudolf Steiner